Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Introduction

-A promising direction is to let users express their discovery needs with natural language questions.
-First, a question lets users express more precisely the information they need, e.g., the keyword search \emph{``iPhone''} may lead to tables that include the phone in the context of sales, products, and more.
-While a question \emph{``how much does an iPhone cost?''} clearly asks for the price of the product.
+A promising alternative search interface is to let users express their discovery needs with \emph{natural language questions}.
+First, a question lets users express more precisely the information they need.
 Second, even non-technical users can ask natural questions, thus making discovery available to a larger audience.
+The huge progress in natural language processing techniques of the last few years means there are today a few \emph{learned table discovery} approaches that concentrate in solving exactly this problem: finding a table given a question written in English.

+\mypar{Example 2/3} \emph{Using \sys, we use its UI to ask ``What are the business hours of Employment Resource Center at Howard?'' and the system returns a list of tables.
+The top table named ``Public Technology Resources'' contains the information we needed, with attributes ``Facility'' and ``Hours'' which do not exactly match the words in the question but clearly answer our information need.}

-The huge progress in natural language processing techniques of the last few years means there are today a few \emph{learned table discovery} approaches that concentrate in solving exactly this problem: finding structured data given a question in English.
-However, unlike traditional data discovery systems (that can be deployed on any repository and help users find tables), \emph{learned table discovery} systems must first be trained for the specific repository of tables that users want to search.
-To train the learned system requires a training dataset with question-answer pairs.
-For any given repository, collecting such training data is a resource-intensive task which translates into a high deployment cost.
-Even worse, such training dataset needs to be collected for each data repository where the system is to be deployed and it must be refreshed periodically---as data continuously changes---so it continues reflecting the underlying data and offer high-quality answers.
-This high cost of deployment is a big limitation of today's learned table discovery systems.
+Despite their ability to answer natural language questions, a major barrier to using \emph{learned data discovery} systems is they must be trained for each repository before users can search, and collecting training datasets (of question-answer pairs) is difficult, and time-consuming.
+And because such training dataset must be collected for each new repository where the learned discovery system is to be deployed, and it must be refreshed periodically to account for data changes, this results in a lack of adoption.

-In this paper, we introduce a \textbf{self-supervised learned table discovery approach} that we implement as part of a system prototype we call \sys.
-Using self-supervision, the system automatically assembles high quality training datasets without human involvement in neither the collection or labeling of the data, thus tackling the main roadblock to deploying \emph{learned table discovery} systems.
-In this paper, we concentrate on table discovery scenarios where the answer to a question $q$ is a table $T_i^*$ that contains the answer to $q$.
-There are many challenges in building a system to solve this task:
+In this paper, we introduce a \textbf{self-supervised learned table discovery approach} that we implement as part of a new discovery system called \sys. \sys implements a new strategy to automatically assemble high-quality training datasets from repositories of tables without human involvement in neither the collection or labeling of the data, thus tackling the main roadblock to deploying \emph{learned table discovery} systems.
+The new strategy relies on self-supervision to construct the training dataset, but we had to carefully design the strategy so it works in practice.
+In this paper, we concentrate on table discovery scenarios where the answer to a question $q$ is a table $T_i^*$ that contains the answer to $q$, e.g., the table ``Public Technology Resources'' in the example contains the answer to our question.
+To build \sys we tackled many challenges: